afcarl/fss17/lect01.md

 ## Inspiration

 What is learned at university?
 Is it techniques (that  age and whither in 2-5 years), tools (that become out-dated tomorrow)?
 Or is it _inspiration_?
 Fuel for a lifetime of thought and accomplishment?
 Ways to thing differently, to stand out in the crowd.
 To boldly go where no one has gone before (ok, that last one was probably a metaphor too far...).

 Now I know that 10 years out from university, you will only retain 10% of all those ideas you sampled at univesity.
 But if you start with nothing, you'll end up with 10% of nothing, which is still nothing.
 So while at university, collect as many crazy ideas as you can.
 Hence this subject.

+"Education is not the filling of a pail, but the lighing of a fire"
+-- William Yates

+"If the world merely lived up to our wildest dreams, what a dull place it would be.
+Happily..."
+-- Tim Menzies

+"The best thing for being sad," replied Merlin, beginning to puff and blow, "is to learn something.
+That's the only thing that never fails.
+You may grow old and trembling in your anatomies, you may lie awake at night listening to the disorder of your veins, you may miss your only love, you may see the world about you devastated by evil lunatics, or know your honour trampled in the sewers of baser minds.
+There is only one thing for it then — to learn.
+Learn why the world wags and what wags it.
+That is the only thing which the mind can never exhaust, never alienate, never be tortured by, never fear or distrust, and never dream of regretting.
+Learning is the only thing for you.
+Look what a lot of things there are to learn."
+-― T.H.
+White, The Once and Future King

+## Need to be more ambitious

+Him: "Hey Timm, I've got this great new on-line machine learning platform where researchers can log on and do really fast queries over complex SE data."

+Me: "Cool.
+But does it support XYZ..." (long list of "operators" follow)

+Him: "er.. no..."

+Me: "It really should.
+I've been doing data mining for years and I'm pretty sure that XYZ are the things we really need."

+Him: "But my tool is a base system on top of which the services you describe could be built."

+Me: "Sure, whatever.
+Everyone says that.
+But no one does it.
+Its like everyone succeeeds at primary school data mining and then stops maturing their ideas and expectations about data miners.
+You need to START with XYZ."

+Him: "I don't think so.
+I'll just go talk to that person over there now..."

-XXX need to be more cautios )(verification)
+## Need to be more Cautious

-XXXX need to be more adverntous. maybe ive been doing tjhis too long but the more i do " data mining" the more i realize its core algorithms can be used for other tasks. stop calling to "data mining" sart dalled int "idea engineering" I dunno

-## Slogans

 Limits to test = limits to build ([My PhD](http://menzies.us/pdf/95thesis.pdf)